Home Increase CPM Best CPM Ad Networks for Publishers: The Ultimate Guide 2026

-We’ll let you in on a big secret that most ratings keep avoiding.
-Although you can find fixed CPM rates on the market, cost per mille is a dynamic metric in most cases.
-You should choose the best CPM network for publishers based on the ad network’s reliability and not its average rate.
+Ready?
+We’ll let you in on the biggest secret that most ratings keep avoiding.
+You can find fixed CPM rates on the market, but cost per mille is a dynamic metric in most cases.
+That means: you should choose the best CPM network for publishers based on the ad network’s reliability and not its average rate.
+Trustworthy, biggest ad networks always outline their terms and conditions for publishers to make everything clear from the start.

-CPM, also known as cost per mille, is a pricing method used in advertising.
+Now in detail what is good CPM … .
+CPM is a pricing method used in advertising.
 It helps calculate how much you earn per thousand ad impressions on your website.

-Effective cost per thousand impressions (eCPM) takes into account both the number of impressions and the revenue generated from those impressions.
+Effective cost per thousand impressions (eCPM) takes into account both the number of impressions and the ad revenue generated from those impressions.
 As a result, it provides a more accurate picture of the actual profitability of an ad campaign.

 How does CPM work?

 When an ad is served, the advertiser pays for every 1,000 impressions it receives.
-This pricing model works well for advertisers as it allows them to control the cost of their campaigns.
-And at the same time, it also allows publishers to monetize their content by charging for their ad space.
+This pricing model works well for advertisers and marketers as it allows them to control the cost of their campaigns.
+And at the same time, it allows publishers to monetize their content by charging for their ad space.

-How to calculate CPM?
+How do top CPM ad networks calculate CPM?

 CPM isn’t typically used in isolation.
 It is usually combined with other metrics to get a better understanding of the overall profitability of a campaign.

-Industry standards for recording impressions have evolved significantly over the last two decades.
+Industry standards for recording impressions

 The MRC (in collaboration with the IAB Emerging Innovations Task Force) published the Viewable Ad Impression Measurement Guidelines in June 2014.
-This guideline defined an ad as “viewable” if at least 50% of its pixels were visible on the in-focus browser tab for at least one second (Image & Text ads) and two seconds (for video ads).
+This guideline defined an ad as “viewable” if at least 50% of its pixels were visible on the in-focus browser tab for at least one second (image & text ads) and two seconds (for video ads).

 October 2017: The MRC/IAB/MMA/MMTF released updated impression-based guidelines across desktop display, mobile web, and mobile application (in-app) environments, formalizing “begin to render” display ad impression measurement criteria.